Document with error icon and retry arrow on dark navy background

 Scanned documents are a frequent culprit.
 A 20-page scan saved at high resolution can easily exceed 50 MB.
 Password-protected PDFs will also fail because the service cannot read the contents.

 The fix: Use a PDF compressor to reduce file size.
-Make sure your document is a standard PDF, Word file, or image (PNG, JPG).
+Make sure your document is a standard PDF, JPG, or PNG.
+Export Word documents as PDF first.
 Remove any password protection before uploading.
 If you need to combine multiple files, merge them into a single PDF first.

 No Answer: The Line Rings But Nothing Happens